 What is the most important factor while slap hitting?

 Let’s start with the basics.
-Slapping is done on the plate’s left side, so you need to have the proper footwork, and for that, your stance matter.
-Crossover is required for the perfect slap – back foot should crossover as it will produce a better situation to hit and run.
-While doing so, your body should be balanced with bent knees.
+Slapping requires hitting from the left side of home plate.
+Footwork requires a well timed crossover step to achieve the perfect slap.
+Your back foot will crossover as it produces better momentum for running on contact.
+As your foot crosses over, your body should be balanced with bent knees.
 Your hips, back foot, and shoulder should be appropriately aligned and facing the pitcher.

-For many, slap hitting is running, hitting, and going, but that’s not the case.
-The proper slapping is to make sure that the ball is hit correctly and then run.
+For many, slap hitting is viewed as a running start to making contact, but that’s not the case.
+Proper slap technique requires making sure that the ball is hit correctly before you run.

 For better footwork, follow these steps: